This post may contain affiliate links. Please read our disclosure policy.

-This recipe for banana muffins is a classic!
-There’s nothing fancy or fussy here—it’s just an old-fashioned banana muffin recipe that tastes a little bit like banana bread in muffin form.
+This recipe for easy banana muffins is a classic!
+There’s nothing fancy or fussy here—it’s just an old-fashioned recipe that tastes a little bit like banana bread in muffin form.
 If you have a bunch of over-ripe bananas sitting on the counter, this is the perfect way to put them to use so they don’t go to waste!

-This banana muffin recipe is great for making with kids because as long as you don’t over-mix it, it’s pretty much no-fail!
+This muffin recipe is great for making with kids because as long as you don’t over-mix it, it’s pretty much no-fail!
 Let younger kids peel the bananas and mash them with a fork; older kids can make the whole thing by themselves, with some assistance putting the muffin pan in and out of the oven.

 • Egg – Let the egg sit on the counter a bit so it comes to room temperature.